 - Spices.
 I use Tien Tsin chiles from Penzeys Spices for the dried chiles because that’s what you might use if you were in China.
 But any hot, dried chile works.
 I also sometimes add in Sichuan peppercorns.
 Star anise.
 You can buy it in many supermarkets, but you can substitute anise seed or even fennel seed.

 How long you ferment is up to you.
 Minimum 3 days at room temperature, or you will wonder what the fuss is about.
 A week is good for beginners, but I prefer several weeks or even longer.
 The longer you go, the saltier and more pungent everything gets.

 I ferment my greens for 3 weeks, which is an awful long time for some people, and not enough for others.
 The greens just looked right.
 How did I know this?
 Hard to say.
 I used The Force.

 Whatever the power was that guided me, it did not steer me wrong.
 These greens are a flavor bomb.
 Pungent, because, well, they are mustard greens, spicy from chiles and Sichuan peppercorns, tangy from the ferment and crunchy-ish, too.

 Not cracker crunchy, but the greens still had some bite to them, which was good.
 I was worried that the ferment might make them limp and slimy.

 You can use any sort of mustard, radish or turnip greens, but I used wild mustard.
 It grows with abandon around the farm fields in the Sacramento-San Joaquin Delta, and can be harvested by the grocery bag in minutes.
-My friend Josh and I pillaged these in the beginning of March.
+Start looking for them here in NorCal in winter, sometime around Christmas.

 How to use these fermented beauties?
 I use them as the “green thing” in everyday stir-fries, and they are also really good in noodle soups.
 I suppose you could chop them and use them in a dumpling filling or just slap a leaf or two on a sandwich.
 If you come up with some other good uses, let me know.